Download Careers360 App

 Concrete Action, on the contrary, concentrates on the tangible physical deed of carrying out a criminal offence.
 It addresses the things that a person does or does not do that they ought to have done.
 These acts have the potential to hurt, injure, or violate the rights of others.

-There cannot be a crime or a lawsuit for damages if there is not a guilty act.
-But an act by itself does not make something a crime; rather, when an act is prohibited, the crime is made up of both the intended conduct and the actual action.
+There cannot be a crime or Suits for Damages if there is not a guilty act.
+However, an act by itself does not make something a crime; rather, when an act is prohibited, the crime is made up of both the intended conduct and the actual action.

 Injury Caused-